Have At You, You Blind Harpers

 Burnet is conflated with, being the exemplar of, The Church

 Burnet is representative of the antiscientific irrationalism of the Church (and Society)

-Biblical limitations of the Mosaic chronology (had) precluded (closed off the possibility for) any understanding of our earth’s history
+Biblical limitations of the Mosaic chronology (had) precluded (

 There is left over that small fillip offered as damning faint praise to Burnet:

 (Never mind that he got into considerable trouble for his allegorical interpretation of the “days” of Genesis as potentially long ages)

 This statement clearly says to us as readers “we shall ignore this factor” and to the more probing reader “this factor is inconvenient to the whole drift of the argument”.
 As an attempt at ‘balance’ it is offered somewhat in bad faith.

 (Moreover, as it is expressed the meaning is unclear; towards ambiguity.
 Burnet got in trouble clearly; but was it for using allegory, or for his actual interpretation?
 Or was it because his argument halted at stating only “potentially” long ages?
 The uninformed reader is left helpless by the author)